f-charton/f-charton.github.io/roots.md

 I experiment on polynomials of degrees 3 to 6, with transformers with 1 or 2 layers, and one shared layer in the encoder and/or the decoder.
 Shared layers are gated, and iterated though 4, 8 or 12 times.
 Encoders and decoder have 512 dimensions and 8 attention heads.

 Only transformers with a shared encoder and no shared decoder seem to learn.
 With models with a shared decoder, the cross-entropy loss on predicted sequences is reduced at training, but max-err accuracy never reaches 1%, and min-err accuracy stays around 10%.
-All models with shared encoder achieve a max-err accuracy between 60.2 and 61.6% after 400 epochs, on par with our best symmetric models.
+All models with shared encoder achieve a max-err accuracy between 60.2 and 61.6% after 400 epochs, on par with the best symmetric models.
 Table 8 presents detailed results.
 Hyper parameters have little impact on performance.

 **Table 8 - Universal transformers (shared layer in encoder only)**
 |Encoder layers |Shared layer |Max loops | Decoder layers| max-err | min-err | avg-err |